 Turner Farm Observatory Programs

-Why families like it: Volunteers help children learn how to identify planets and constellations while viewing through powerful telescopes.
+Why families enjoy it: Volunteers help children learn to identify planets and constellations as they view through powerful telescopes.
+The park’s dark-sky designation means significantly better visibility than at most locations this close to the city.

 NOVAC Star Parties

 The Northern Virginia Astronomy Club (NOVAC) hosts free public star parties where visitors can view the night sky through telescopes operated by experienced amateur astronomers.
-NOVAC runs events at two locations this spring:
+This spring, NOVAC runs events at several locations across the region.

 Udvar-Hazy Center Star Parties